nkane/nkane.github.io/_posts/2024-09-13-go-http-router.markdown

 ## Middleware

-Out of the box, the Go standard library doesn't provide a way to attach middleware to our routers; however, we easily implement middleware handling with a little bit of code.
+Out of the box, the Go standard library doesn't provide a way to attach middleware to our routers; however, we can easily implement middleware handling with a little bit of code.

 ```go
 package main